mpnally/Terrifically-Simple-JSON/README.md

 One of the challenges of JSON is that it only supports 3 datatypes: number, string, and boolean (maybe the null value should be considered a member of a 4th datatype).
 The two most common
-datatypes in Web API programming that are not covered by JSON are Date and URI.
+datatypes in Web API programming that are not covered by JSON are date and URI.
 Unless you are willing to invent extensions or conventions on top of JSON, the best you can do is to encode them as strings.
 The examples above show how the `_id` property can be used to encode URLs more explicitly.
 This idea can be extended to other datatypes.
 The idea is that this JSON:
 ```JSON